K. R. Dunn

 That realization emboldened me to pursue my passion to a higher degree.
 I joined several critique groups locally.
 Attending several each month and along the way found a great editor in Marissa Stevens from my old haunt of Southern California who has now relocated to Chicago.
 She was generous enough to work pro-bono and I hope to make all her hard work pay-off when "we" get published!

 Since then, I’ve never looked back and have been improving my craft ever since.
-I have been spending all my free time towards this endeavor of becoming a #Creative and #Author.
-So now I push hard to achieve my other long time passion and my goal is to be a successful multi-time best selling author!
+I was spending all my free time towards this endeavor of becoming a #Creative and #Author but, in late 2019 I took over as General Manager/Operator of Capital Powersports.
+That position which I also love, and what pays the bills for my family has become my number one concern and focus now.
+So I have had to push my dream of being a published author aside for the time being, but my plan still includes being a successful multi-time best selling author!
 No pressure right?

-Hope you will follow me on this crazy endeavor so I can take you along for the adventure!
-Thought it would be good to have a website for those new to the industry writers so they can see they are not alone with the challenges of becoming a successful/professional writer entrepreneur.
-Many new writers do not realize they are also starting a business if they want to be successful which includes quality writing, but also proper prep time for events, good communication with other's, and a good marketing sense to truly make it in the industry these days.
-Doesn't matter if you want to be a Indie Author (Independant self-published) or go the traditional route of getting an Agent to represent you to the publishers.
+Hope you will continue to follow me on this crazy endeavor so I can take you along for the adventure!
+Thought it would be good to have a website for those new to the industry writers "like me" so they can see they are not alone with the challenges of becoming a successful/professional writer entrepreneur.
+Many new writers do not realize they are also starting a business if they want to be successful.
+Yes, you need quality writing, but you also need to organized for prep time with events, good communication to others, a website, a social media site(s), and good marketing sense to truly make it in the industry these days.
+Doesn't matter if you want to be a Indie Author (Independantly self-published) or go the traditional route of getting an Agent to represent you to the publishers.
 It has been quite a learning curve for me and still will be for quite some time into the future.
-The market continues to change and evolve with the advent of self-publishing and expansion of audio books.
-What a ride!
+The market continues to change and evolve with the advent of self-publishing, A.I., and expansion of audio books.
+Who knows where it will end up.

-Read on to learn more about my work and feel free to contact me.
-Check out my blog on this site which will cronicle my weekly trials and tribulations of my writing goals.
-As well as check out my author Facebook page, as well as my other FB pages that cover my other hobbies like Motorcycling and the Marvel Cinematic Universe.
-I will add those links to this website for you.
-I’d love to hear from you, truly.
+My Blog on this site will chronicle my weekly trials and tribulations of my writing goals.
+As well as check out my author Facebook page, as well as my other FB pages that cover my other hobbies like Motorcycling and the Marvel Cinematic Universe to get to know me.
+I will add those links to this website as well.
+Feel free to contact me.
+Thank you for reading.

 The Man Who Could